Nitrous oxide toxicity

 Despite optimal treatment, some patients are left with a permanent deficit, including lifelong paraparesis.

 Although there is no risk of physical addiction, the risk of a psychological N2O habit is a clear and present danger 8.

 History and etymology

-Nitrous oxide gas was first synthesized in 1772 by an English theologian and chemist, Joseph Priestly, chiefly remembered historically for his discovery of oxygen.
-Within only a few years it was already being abused as a recreational 'high', aware of this Humphrey Davy coined the term "laughing gas" 7,8.
+Nitrous oxide gas was first synthesized in 1772 by an English theologian and chemist, Joseph Priestley, chiefly remembered for his discovery of oxygen.
+Within only a few years it was already being abused as a recreational 'high', aware of this Humphry Davy coined the term "laughing gas" 7,8.
 By 1844, Horace Wells, an American dentist, had reported its usefulness as an anesthetic gas.

 On imaging, the differential diagnosis includes:

 other etiologies of subacute combined degeneration of the cord